vithushanms/engsql-nlp-based-sql-generator/readme.md

 # GPT-based SQL Generation API

 This application uses a GPT model to generate SQL queries based on natural language prompts.
 The application is built using FastAPI and serves a single endpoint for submitting prompts and receiving generated SQL queries.
+At the same time, it has a UI built in to try executing queries in your database using natural language.

 ## Requirements